Member Services and Sector Groups

 FDF policies are developed through industry-wide consultation channelled through

-its governing Council, advised by specialist committees/panels and informed by
+its Board, advised by specialist committees and groups and informed by sector networking groups.

 Biscuit, Cake, Chocolate and Confectionery Group (BCCC)

-The Biscuit, Cake, Chocolate and Confectionery Group (BCCC) Group represents the
+The Biscuit, Cake, Chocolate and Confectionery Sector Group (BCCC) represents

-confectionery sector, promoting the industry and representing its viewpoint to
+chocolate and confectionery sector, promoting the industry and representing its

-to all relevant regulatory, scientific and enforcement authorities and
+viewpoint to government, to all relevant regulatory, scientific and enforcement

 top